haridas/AdaptiveCards/source/pic2card/README.md

             http://localhost:5050/predict_json
 ```

-**Batch process**
+**For Batch process**

 ```shell
    python -m commands.generate_card  --image_path="path/to/image"
 ```

-### 3. Run the pic2card service in docker container
+### Run the pic2card service in docker container

 You can build a docker image from the source code and play with it.

-Docker build supports two types of image generation,

-a.
-A single image which embed frozen model with it.

-b.
-Image which has only the service layer, the model will be consumed from the
-   tensorflow serving.
-Right now this part is experimental state only.

-By default we only need single container, which embed the model also along with
+By default we only need single container, which embed the model model as well as
-application.
+the pic2card application.

 ```bash